 Thursday I bugged Fred to see if he could get my greenland paddle finished by Saturday.
 He said sure, which I think means he spent all of Friday working on it.
 Friday evening Tyson and I headed up to his place from work.
 We got there around 9pm, and then kept Sharon and Fred up well past their bed times talking.

 Saturday we got a late start due to various issues.
 And then Fred needed to be off the water by 3pm to make it to an afternoon appointment, so we didn’t have a long paddle.
 But I convinced Fred to let me borrow one of his qajaqs for the paddle.
 Tyson took my boat (which is better than his boat).
 I learned a few things: I want to be well connected to whatever kayak I end up with.
 It seems to make directional control of the boat easier.
 In this case we had some wind and waves, but not enough that I think I would have been struggling in my boat … not sure though.
 Also, whatever future kayak I have, I’m going to insist on it being well trimmed for my weight.
 And finally, for me to be able to paddle a qajaq for a full day, I need to do a lot more stretches.
 As for the trip itself, we were in Casco Bay fairly hidden in the islands.
 On the way out, we came upon a pack of seals hanging around some rocks.
 They let us come quite close and kept bobbing in and out of the water trying to get a better look at us.
-On the way back, I forget what the provocation was, but I ended up trying to tip Fred over.
-I failed, but it’s nice knowing that other people have a solid roll because I can rough-house with them out in deep water and not have to worry about the consequences.
-And then the wind picked up and I was busier making progress than anything else.
+On the way back, the wind picked up and I was busier making progress than anything else.
 The bow of the qajaq liked passing through the chop rather than over them, so it was a slightly wet ride.